Nad216/nadun-portfolio-site/README.md

-# README — JS files, `data/projects.json`, and CSS file roles (confirmed)
+# README — JS files, `data/projects.json`, and CSS file roles (updated for new category names)

-This README documents the JavaScript modules, the `data/projects.json` format, and the purpose of each CSS file in your project.
-I double-checked the file tree you sent — the README below exactly matches the files you currently have.
+This README documents the JavaScript modules, the `data/projects.json` format (with updated category keys), and the purpose of each CSS file in your project.
+It matches your current file tree and naming conventions.

 ---

-## Project structure (confirmed)
+## Project structure
 ```
 /index.html
 /css/